Not Boring Software

 We’re pretty minimal when it comes to tools.
 Being such a small studio means we don’t need all the heavy task-tracking and productivity stacks you see in bigger teams.
 Most of our planning happens in a simple message thread, and a lot of my ideas start out sketched on paper.

 We try not to linger too long in “thinking tools.”
-The magic happens in the product itself, so the faster we’re working in code, the better.
-It’s a very stripped-back workflow – no sprawling Notion boards, no endless Jira tickets – just the essentials we actually use every day.
+The magic happens in the work itself, so the quicker we get into working in code on the actual piece, the better.
+We try to have a very minimalist workflow.

 What’s your personal stack?
 Which apps do you and your team love?

 I gravitate toward the simplest tools that help me focus, not ones that add extra layers.
-There’s so much “productivity hacking” culture out there, but I’ve found chasing the latest tools often burns more time than it saves.
-You can get a lot done with just a text field and a messenger thread.
+There’s so much “productivity hacking” culture out there chasing the latest tools.
+Few realize how much of those supposed gains are wasted researching new methods and learning new tools.
+I’ve found I’m most productive when I keep it simple.
+You can get a lot done with just a personal scratch pad and a message thread.

 Anything else you’d like to share?

 Most default camera apps are fine, but I’ve never really loved any of them – not the way I love holding a physical camera, with the feel of the controls and the experience of using it.
 So the question for us was: what if you actually loved your camera app?
 What if it felt good, and it felt like yours?
-That’s what we set out to build – a camera you can fall in love with.
+So we set out to try and build a camera app you could fall in love with.

 Now, discover Not Boring Software for yourself